TinaSay/AuthorManagerPlugin/README.md

 * The plugin is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/php/).
 * All classes, functions, and variables are documented so that you know what you need to change.
 * The plugin uses a strict file organization scheme that corresponds both to the WordPress Plugin Repository structure, and that makes it easy to organize the files that compose the plugin.
+* The widget is included, that shows the last 5 authors.

 ## Installation